mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 - We need to support columns being written to in the database via other clients (i.e., where the enforcement won't happen).
 That dimension can't be reflected from the database.

 #### Custom module (middleware)
+It would give us more control if we develop a module that works directly with psycopg2 and fully handles the db-python mapping of arrays.

 ## Current state